AdventHealth: Other

+In June, AdventHealth purchased a minority interest in Health First.

+On October 17, Enterprise Ireland signed a partnership agreement with AdventHealth to allow companies in Ireland access to US markets.
+AdventHealth could purchase medical devices, diagnostics, healthcare services, software and information technology from Irish companies.

-On September 22, 2020, AdventHealth announced a partnership with Rothman Orthopaedics from Philadelphia to improve its orthopedic services in Florida.
-In February 2021, construction began on a new 12-story tall 300,000-square-foot, $100 million headquarters for Rothman Orthopaedics across from AdventHealth Orlando.
-On December 16, AdventHealth Innovation Tower was topped out during the night by Batson-Cook Construction, the tower is located by Interstate 4.
-In last February 2022, AdventHealth announced a partnership with Orlando Neurosurgery, to improve brain and spine services.
-In late August 2022, the AdventHealth Innovation Tower opened.
+On September 22, 2020, AdventHealth partnered with Rothman Orthopaedics in Florida to build AdventHealth Innovation Tower, a 12-story tall 328,000-square-foot, $170 million headquarters for Rothman Orthopaedics across from AdventHealth Orlando.
+It began to open in phases beginning in August 2022.

-On November 23, 2020, AdventHealth announced that it was partnering with Berg Health to create a patient registration biobank using patient electronic medical records.
-Data scientists will be using AI to treat AdventHealth patients with COVID-19 and reduce their mortality rate.
-It was already using technology from Berg Health to treat patients with nonalcoholic fatty liver disease and sarcopenia.
+On November 23, AdventHealth partnered with Berg Health to create a patient-registration biobank using electronic medical records.
+Data scientists used AI to treat COVID-19 patients.
+It was already using Berg technology to treat nonalcoholic fatty liver disease and sarcopenia.

-In May 2021, DispatchHealth announced a partnership with AdventHealth, to offer patients comfortable care in their own homes.
-This partnership would allow AdventHealth, to offer in-home care to patients in Daytona Beach, Ocala, Orlando and the Kansas City metro area.
-AdventHealth has been working with DispatchHealth for a few years in Tampa.
-Patients can receive care via phone, the DispatchHealth mobile app or website and AdventHealth's website and mobile app.
-They can be treated for viral infections, COPD, heart failure and more.
+In May 2021, DispatchHealth partnered with AdventHealth to offer home health care in Daytona Beach, Ocala, Orlando, and Kansas City.
+Patients can receive care via phone, app, website.
+They can be treated for viral infections, COPD, heart failure, and more.

+In February 2022, AdventHealth expanded its partnership with Orlando Neurosurgery.

-In August 2022, AdventHealth announced a partnership with SpotRx Pharmacy to install two pharmacy kiosks in Florida.
-The first was installed at AdventHealth Care Pavilion Westchase in Hillsborough County and at a second location at AdventHealth Care Pavilion Heathbrook in Marion County.
-The kiosks will shorten wait times for prescription drugs and increase their availability to patients.
-The kiosks also dispense over-the-counter drugs, and test strips.
+In August, AdventHealth partnered with SpotRx Pharmacy to install pharmacy kiosks at in Hillsborough County and Marion County.
+The kiosks dispense prescription and over-the-counter drugs.

-On September 13, the UChicago Medicine announced that it planned to purchase a controlling interest in the AdventHealth hospitals in Illinois.
-The joint venture became official on January 1, 2023.

-In early October 2023, AdventHealth chose Wellvana form Nashville, Tennessee to be a partner for its AdventHealth Primary Care Network, and to help transition it to a value-based care for Medicare and Medicare Advantage patients in Florida.
-Wellvana will be sending care coordinators pharmacists and social workers to AdventHealth's clinics.
-They will help patients get better access to healthcare workers, improve scheduling, care coordination, continued education, support on HEDIS, quality and risk adjustment.
+In October 2023, AdventHealth partnered with Wellvana from Nashville, Tennessee on its AdventHealth Primary Care Network to help transition the network to value-based care for Medicare and Medicare Advantage patients in Florida.
+Wellvana agreed to send care coordinators pharmacists and social workers to AdventHealth's clinics to help patients get better access to healthcare workers, improve scheduling, care coordination, continued education, support on HEDIS, quality and risk adjustment.

+On February 28, 2024, AdventHealth and Medline Inc. announced the opening of a 375000 sqft distribution center in Apopka.
+In December 2025, the hospital network purchased it for $84.25 million; the facility employs about 250 workers.

-In early September 2024, AdventHealth partnered with OurLegacy, by helping it open its first organ donation center in Orlando.
+In September 2024, AdventHealth partnered with OurLegacy to open its first organ donation center in Orlando.

+On May 18, 2026, AdventHealth announced that it would use CelLBxHealth's technology in two clinical cancer trials.